 In 2018 her comprehensive experience and academic knowledge in sport management were recognized.
 Nada took an active part in NIFISA International Sports Academy in Kanoya, Japan, and later as Team Leader Language Services at Tokyo 2020.

 From passion and love for Volunteering to a real-life fascination, she has carved out a professional and academic career in this field.

-A life-long learner with a desire to be increasingly involved in sports, Nada is currently completing a master’s degree in Olympic Studies at the German Sport University Cologne with a specified interest in the sport volunteering domain.
+A life-long learner with a desire to be increasingly involved in sports, Nada holds Master of Science degree in Sport Management with a specified interest in sport volunteering management and is currently completing a second master’s degree in Olympic Studies at the German Sport University Cologne with research focus in the Olympic Volunteering.

 Nada uses her vast leadership experience in Sports Operations and People Management, formational regional and international mega sports events, to provide innovative solutions for clients seeking to develop sports volunteering programs through the promotion of a values-based framework